 • We have staunchly advocated for clean water and air in all communities.

-As GFWC continues its successful trajectory of grassroots advocacy, we proudly highlight over 14,000 legislative actions aimed at prompting Congress to address crucial issues such as domestic violence, women’s suffrage, veterans’ rights, and vaccination initiatives, among others.
+As GFWC continues its successful trajectory of grassroots advocacy, we proudly highlight legislative actions aimed at prompting Congress to address crucial issues such as domestic violence, women’s suffrage, veterans’ rights, and vaccination initiatives, among others.

-Current Legislative Efforts
+Legislative Efforts During

 Online Child Safety